Court Heraldry 101

 There are a few key skills that make a good court herald:

-What exactly does a court herald do?
+What exactly does a Court herald do?

 The court herald has many jobs to handle while on duty, and can be boiled down to four categories: